patroni/patroni/docs/replica_bootstrap.rst

 ---------------

-Another available option is to run a "standby cluster", that contains only of standby nodes replicating from some remote primary.
+Another available option is to run a "standby cluster", that contains only of standby nodes replicating from some remote node.
 This type of clusters has:

-* "standby leader", that behaves pretty much like a regular cluster leader, except it replicates from a remote leader.
+* "standby leader", that behaves pretty much like a regular cluster leader, except it replicates from a remote node.

 * cascade replicas, that are replicating from standby leader.